 If you’ve followed my blog you’ll know that Simple Truth has a whole line of products, including gluten-free products, and they’re inexpensive compared to other leading brands.
 Like I mentioned in the Gluten-Free Cookie Crunch Cereal post that went live least week, we are trying to make more of our breakfasts and snacks at home, to help switch things up.

-The most labor intensive part of making these bars is probably pressing the mixture into the pan.
+The most labor intensive part of making these gluten-free granola bars is probably pressing the mixture into the pan.
 You must press until the mixture is really compact.
 It will help your bars stay together.

 These gluten-free granola bars are chewy and filling.
 If you like a softer bar, use maple syrup instead of coconut sugar and omit the optional chopped cashew pieces.

 Looking for other lunch friendly snacks?
 Try my No-Bake Chocolate Coconut Oat Squares or my Gluten-Free Vegan Bliss Bars.
 If you are looking for more granola bars check out Vegetarian Mamma’s Dairy-Free Granola Bars.